pfgurus/Public-large-file-storage/README.md

-# large-file-storage
+# Public Large File Storage
-a place to store large files for eg. checkpoints
+A place to store large files like checkpoints and make it available publicly.